saper/isoc-wp/readme.markdown

    note below.
 3. Choose the image you want to use, either by uploading a new image, choosing an existing image from the Media Gallery or by supplying the URL to an image.
+4. Select the "*Set featured image*" button to set the image and close the window.
 4. Click the "*Update*" button to update the post with the added featured image.

 **NOTE**: If you do not see a "Featured Image" box in the right sidebar it is most likely